Micheal Martin to travel to Israel and Palestine this week

 Ireland’s deputy premier has announced he is to travel to Israel and the occupied Palestinian territory later this week.

-Micheal Martin, who is also foreign affairs minister, will also travel to Egypt as part of the visit.
+Micheal Martin, who is also foreign affairs minister, will also travel to Egypt.

+Israel’s ambassador to Ireland Dana Erlich said: “We will welcome his visit in Israel for our bilateral discussions and for him to have the ability to see first hand the atrocities and the horrible events, not just of October 7 but everything that has happened since then in Israel.”

+Mr Martin visited Israel and the West Bank in September, before the latest flare up of violence between Israel and Hamas.

 Speaking at the Foreign Affairs Council in Brussels this morning, Mr Martin said: “The situation in the region is at a critical point, with a catastrophic humanitarian situation in Gaza and continued risks of regional escalation.